 Examines the historical development, social roles, communicative techniques, and media of propaganda.
-Explores the evolution of religious, political, and commercial forms of persuasion; the rise and eclipse of theories of mass society; and the emergence of narrow-casting and target marketing.
-Case studies are drawn from war-time propaganda, political campaigns, advertising, and news.
+Thematic emphasis varies from semester to semester with case studies drawn from war-time propaganda, political campaigns, advertising, and public relations.

 Meets general academic requirement B (and W which applies to 317 only).